 Trading forex (currencies) in Switzerland is popular among residents.
 Before any fx brokers can operate in Switzerland, they must become authorised by the Swiss Financial Market Supervisory Authority (FINMA), which is the national regulatory authority.
 FINMA's website is finma.ch.

-To find the best forex broker in Switzerland, we created a list of all FINMA authorised brokers, then ranked brokers by both trustworthiness, as well as their Overall ranking from the ForexBrokers.com 2018 Review.
-The result is our top forex brokers list for Switzerland.
+To find the best forex brokers in Switzerland, we created a list of all FINMA authorised brokers, then ranked brokers by their Overall ranking.
+Here is our list of the top Swiss forex brokers.

 How to Verify FINMA Authorisation